NanoWorks-Project/NanoWorks/src/Messaging/README.md

 }
 ```

-3. Add NanoWorks.Messaging.RabbitMq dependencies to a ServiceCollection and configure the options to meet your requirements.
+3. Add the NanoWorks.Messaging.RabbitMq dependencies to the `IServiceCollection` at start-up, and configure the options to meet your requirements.

 ```
 builder.Services.AddNanoWorksRabbitMq(options =>